kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 	}
 ```

+#### Attach trust statement to IAM Role in payer account

-Then add the following trust statement to the role the policy is attached to on the management account (replace the `${aws-mgmt-account-id}` variable with the account you want to assume the role):
+We now need to make sure the payer account role trusts the sub-account User/Role.
+Add the following trust statement to the Role in the payer account. (replace the `${kubecost-primary-subaccount-id}` variable with the account number of the sub-account running Kubecost primary):

 ```
 	{